|Constable J. L. McGowan, standing, and Railroad Bill.|

 March 7, 1893 – Greenville, Ala. attorney and former U.S. Representative Hilary Abner Herbert began serving as the 33rd Secretary of the Navy after being appointed to the position by President Grover Cleveland.
 He would serve as Secretary of the Navy until March 4, 1897.

 March 7, 1895 – Dr. William Wallace McMillan, a native of Old Scotland, passed away in Monroeville, Ala.
 He attended Tulane University and Mobile Medical College and practiced medicine at Claiborne, Stockton, Mobile, Old Scotland and Monroeville.
+A prominent Freemason, he also served as a captain in Co.
+H of the 17th Alabama Regiment during the Civil War.
+He is buried in the Old Scotland Presbyterian Church Cemetery.

 March 7, 1896 – Railroad Bill (aka Bill McCoy, Morris Slater) was shot to death by Constable J.L.
 McGowin near the Tidmore & Ward Store on Ashley Street in Atmore, Ala.